i-like-trains72/FabricPerformanceMods/README.md

 **EntityCulling** - Makes entities not render when not visible https://www.curseforge.com/minecraft/mc-mods/entityculling ✔️

-**Iris** - Allows Optifine shaders to run in vanilla or with Sodium https://www.modrinth.com/mod/iris ✔️

-**Iris (STARLINE)** - Allows Optifine shaders to run in vanilla or with Sodium, but now with a snazzy config menu: https://github.com/HyperCubeMC/Iris/ ✔️

-**Sodium for Iris (STARLINE)** - Sodium for shaders with Iris https://github.com/HyperCubeMC/sodium-fabric ✔️

 **Cadmium** - Optimizes the DFU to run faster when it's used https://github.com/LucilleTea/cadmium-fabric ❗

 **ClientSideNoteBlocks** - Reduces client-side lag when playing noteblocks on the server https://www.curseforge.com/minecraft/mc-mods/client-side-noteblocks ✔️